 WHAT DOES MINIMAL ASSISTANCE MEAN?

 Minimal assistance means that we are neither a guided tour nor a professional car race.
 Even though there are race referees at the daily end stages and there is a medical tent for first aid during the rally, there are no rescue helicopters, mechanics, professional tour guides, masseuses or catering trucks.
 You have to rely on your own skills, resources and wits to get out of trouble.
 Bamako Adventures are about community.
 It’s about teams helping each other and participants relying on local resources to solve their problems.
-We will give each participant access to an emergency medical evacuation service.
-In case of a serious accident or injury you will be evacuated to the US using Binational Emergency Medical Care, an evacuation service.
-Access to the services is included in your insurance purchased with your entry fee.

 WHY ISN’T THE RACE TIMED?